save 30% on current costs

 Can I get rid of my shed in a skip?

-On the face of it, skips may seem like a cost-effective way of getting rid of your average-sized shed, but the fact is that they can be incredibly difficult to break down, and actually fit them into the area and fill-level provided by your classic bucket bin.
+On the face of it, skips may seem like a cost-effective way of getting rid of your average-sized shed.
+The fact is that unwanted sheds can be incredibly difficult to break down and fit into the area and fill-level provided by your classic bucket bin.

-On a wider level, skips are absolutely shocking for the environment; not only will a skip delivery need a massive truck to drop it off and pick it up, but your skip could well end up in landfill, and even wood will be treated – making it a hazard to nature.
+On a wider level, skips are absolutely shocking for the environment.
+Not only will a skip delivery need a massive truck to drop it off and pick it up, but the skip contents could well end up in landfill, and even wood will be treated – making it a hazard to nature.

 Will a disposal company take my shed?